ifm/ifm3d-ros/ifm3d_ros_driver/doc/building.md

 3. [ifm3d](https://github.com/ifm/ifm3d/tree/o3r/dev)

-> Note: Some users may require older ROS distributions for legacy reasons.
+> **NOTE**: Some users may require older ROS distributions for legacy reasons.
 The supplied ROS package may very well work with limited changes on older ROS distributions.
 At least previous version could be run as far back as Indigo and Kinetic.
 However, we didn't test this ourselves.
 Please be aware that if you chose to go this route no guarantee is given.

 ## Step-by-Step build instructions for the ROS node `ifm3d-ros`